Subscribe to Blog via Email

 Probably around 2010.

 Today, my tree looks much different from many years ago.
 My husband brings in the tree and helps me put it together.
-Then I fluff out the branches, a task that takes about an hour and makes my back really hurt.
-Next comes the task of untangling the strands of lights, discarding the ones that don’t work, heading to the store to buy replacement strands (hoping they match the ones I already have) and then putting the lights on the tree.
-I always go with small twinkling strands of red and strands of white lights (I added the red for the grandkids).
-I then add red garland and red, silver and white ornaments.
-I think my trees are much prettier than in years past, but decorating a tree by myself isn’t particularly enjoyable.
+I fluff out the branches, a task that takes about an hour and makes my back really hurt.
+Next comes the task of untangling the lights, replacing bad strands (hoping they match the ones I already have) and then putting them on the tree.

 Hallmark Christmas Movies or National Lampoon’s Christmas Vacation?

 After reading this, maybe you understand why I don’t really long for the good old days.
 I would also much rather watch National Lampoon’s Christmas Vacation than any Hallmark Christmas movies.
 It’s just so relatable.
-I start laughing as soon as they make their trek to find their tree all the way through the tree catching fire and a squirrel jumping out of the replacement.
-Just like Mother and Clark, I have always wanted the perfect tree but I’ve learned it can only be perfect if it is surrounded by my family. http://National Lampoon’s Christmas Vacation http://Hallmark Christmas movies

 O Christmas Tree